 Georgia Tech HCI Scene

-The program also grants credit for seven different seminars on campus related to HCI, including robotics and home technologies.
+Seminars The program also grants credit for seven different seminars on campus related to HCI, including robotics and home technologies.
 One in particular, headed by the program coordinator, is a required seminar for all MS-HCI students.
 The HCI Seminar includes presentations by leading HCI practitioners concerning career choices and preparation and about new developments, visits to corporate HCI labs in the Atlanta area, talks and discussions about potential MS projects and “how to succeed” in graduate school and as a professional.
-Any student may attend regardless of enrollment in the class; see this semester's schedule.
+Any MS-HCI student may attend regardless of enrollment in the class.
 Any speakers interested in leading a seminar are welcome and may contact the program coordinators for more information.